Using mm-Waves for Secret Key Establishment: Model and Background

-{\bf mmWave channel model and antenna patterns.} In mmWave, transmitters are expected to employ transmit beamforming in order to focus transmission energy in a particular direction in space. {However, the radiated energy pattern in space as a result of beamforming strongly relies on 1) the wireless channel between the transmitters and receivers, and 2) the assumed antenna radiation pattern.
+{\bf mmWave Channel Model and Antenna Patterns.} In mmWaves, transmitters are expected to employ transmit beamforming in order to focus transmission energy in a particular direction in space.
+However, the radiated energy pattern in space as a result of beamforming strongly relies on 1) the wireless channel between the transmitters and receivers, and 2) the assumed antenna radiation pattern.
 Therefore, in this work, we strive to employ realistic channel models and antenna patterns in order to give a realistic assessment of our proposed mechanisms.
-In particular:\\ (1) For 5G cellular networks, we implement the point-to-point 73 GHz outdoor channel model proposed in~\cite{thomas20143d} which takes into account line-of-sight as well as multipath fading signal components.
-Moreover, in order to take into account the fact that transmitters/receivers that are close by in space exhibit similar channel characteristic, we also implemented space consistency between receivers and transmitters, as specified in~\cite{3gppChannel}.
-We also implemented the standardized antenna radiation pattern proposed in~\cite{3gppChannel}.\\ (2) For vehicular networks, {similar models for mmWave channel models are lacking.} We developed instead a channel model based on ray tracing, which takes into account reflections off the hood, back and roof of the cars in the platoon.
-We also used {a realistic model for a vertically-polarized 70 GHz antenna array system}.}
+In particular, (1) For over-$60$ GHz-WiFi cellular networks, we implement the point-to-point 73 GHz outdoor channel model proposed in~\cite{thomas20143d} which takes into account line-of-sight as well as multipath fading signal components.
+Moreover, in order to take into account the fact that transmitters/receivers that are close by in space exhibit similar channel characteristic, we also implement space consistency between receivers and transmitters, as specified in~\cite{3gppChannel}.
+We also use the standardized antenna radiation pattern proposed in~\cite{3gppChannel}.
+Based on empirical data, we deduce an analytical expression for the received SNR which we describe in the next section.\\ (2) For vehicular networks, {similar models for mmWave channel models are lacking.} We developed instead a channel model based on ray tracing, which takes into account reflections off the hood, back and roof of the cars in the platoon.
+We also used a realistic model for a vertically-polarized 70 GHz antenna array system.